Fall 2016 deadline: August 15

-The American Federation for Aging Research welcomes applications from graduate students for the Clarence Pearson Internship in Global Health and Aging.
+The American Federation for Aging Research welcomes applications from graduate students for the Clarence Pearson Fellowship in Global Health and Aging for Fall 2016.

 Gain deeper knowledge of scientific, clinical, and social science research in age-related health concerns

-Student must be currently enrolled in a graduate program or be a recent masters level graduate
+Student must be either currently enrolled in a graduate program or be a recent masters level graduate

 Both Financial Need and Academic Merit are key criteria